Pipes of War

 ‘Uh guys, there’s a man in here and I think he’s really upset about something.’

-‘Well, it looks like he’s having a wet dream,’ he said with a smirk.
+‘Well, it looks like he’s having a wet dream,’ Will said with a smirk.

 Captain Clean explained to his colleagues about their trip to the hospital and the prospect of Nelson joining the squad.